IgorMysak1/millionaire-quiz/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+// I have left different comments in the project.
+**Important to say**: I was doing that because it's a test task, so I want to show you my mindset more.
+I am not doing this so many in commercial development)

 ## The file structure

 - App directory creates pages and collects features from other folders